learn-co-curriculum/phase-0-html-using-browser-dev-tools/README.md

 ## Learning Goals

-1. Open the developer tools
+1. Examine the developer tools
 2. Use the developer tools to locate and inspect elements
-3. Edit HTML using the developer tools
+3. Use the developer tools to edit HTML

 ##  Introduction